oobabooga/text-generation-webui/README.md

 | `--auto-launch`  | Open the web UI in the default browser upon launch. |
 | `--verbose`      | Print the prompts to the terminal. |

 Out of memory errors?
-[Check this guide](https://github.com/oobabooga/text-generation-webui/wiki/Low-VRAM-guide).
+[Check the low VRAM guide](https://github.com/oobabooga/text-generation-webui/wiki/Low-VRAM-guide).

 ## Presets